|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 General Project - A project submitted to the Clearinghouse that is not related to the environment (such as educational program funding) but originates from state agencies or requires statewide rather than regional review.

-Governor's Executive Order 95-359 - Continued the requirement of intergovernmental coordination and review of federal applications and projects in Florida.
+Governor's Executive Order 95-359 - Continue the requirement of intergovernmental coordination and review of federal applications and projects in Florida.
 Established the State Clearinghouse within the Department of Environmental Protection as the state's Single Point-of-Contact and continued the role of the state's regional planning councils as regional clearinghouses.
 The order requires the state to review all federal applications submitted by state agencies and all federal applications and projects that have a potential environmental impact, but exempts all other federal applications from State Clearinghouse review.

 Intergovernmental Coordination and Review (ICAR) - The process utilized by the State Clearinghouse to ensure that federal applications are reviewed by the appropriate state, regional and local-level agencies.
 The purpose of the ICAR process is to ensure that Florida's goals, policies, plans and objectives are being met and that environmental and historical resources are protected.